Saint Joseph the Worker Parish Church (Floridablanca): History

 Available records tell that present-day Floridablanca started as the Hacienda de San Jose de Calumpaui and had its own chapel since 1823.
 By 1867, a petition was signed to move the town center to its current site.
 The petition was approved in November of the same year and the formal inauguration of the town followed in January 1879.
 In 1887, Father Luciano Morros Ylla built the church and convent.
 Several renovations were done into the church structure before and after the turn of the century: Father Rodriguez Prado rebuilt the convent of stone and wood in 1893; Father Elifio Aparicio reinforced the church with concrete in the early quarter of the 20th century.
-The church became a casualty of the World War II, with only the walls withstanding the bombing of 1945.
-It was said that Father Francisco Mozo died as the bell tower collapsed above him during the impact.
+The church became a casualty of World War II, with only the walls withstanding the bombing of 1945.
+It was said that Father Francisco Mozo died as the bell tower collapsed above him during impact.
 The parish was renovated and enlarged in 1967.